sbneelu/dijkstroute/README.md

 An implementation of Dijkstra's algorithm to find a route from the start point to the end point of a maze, or the shortest such route if multiple exist.

 ## Dijkstra's algorithm and required classes
 `dijkstra.py` contains the Dijkstra's algorithm function and the classes required for it (`Vertex`, `Edge`, `Graph`, `PriorityQueue`).
-These classes have some useful methods that aren't used in this project that may be useful for a different project (e.g. the `Graph.make_undirected()` method that turns a directed graph into an undirected one by reversing all edges).
+These classes have some useful methods that aren't used in this project that may be useful for a different project (e.g. the `Graph.make_undirected()` method that turns a directed graph into an undirected one by reversing all edges, taking as an optional argument a lambda to modify weights of each edge when reversing).
 A test of this is in `dijkstra-test.py`.

 ## ASCII Maze route finder
 The ASCII Maze route finder uses Dijkstra's algorithm to find a route from the start to the end of an ASCII maze, and to find the shortest such route if multiple exist.